 When I began my career in sales, I never thought about using sales email templates.
-(I didn’t think about a lot of things.)
-I would power through my work days – making my calls, sending off calendar appointments, scanning company updates.
+I would power through my work days – making calls, confirming appointments, scanning company updates.
 Then, when I needed to send a follow-up email to one of my prospects, my momentum would screech to a halt.
 I’d stare at my screen and wonder, “Okay, how do I write this?”

-Even then, I knew that guiding a sale through email is a delicate proposition.
+Even then, I knew that sales email marketing is a tricky business.
 An email, after all, is just a one-way burst of information hoping for a reply.
-And, as I quickly learned, most marketing-related emails get ignored.
-Nevertheless, email marketing is an invaluable sales strategy.
+And, as I quickly learned, most marketing emails from sales teams get ignored.
+Nevertheless, email marketing is still an invaluable sales strategy.
 With some prospects, it’s practically the only way to establish communication.

-A good sales email must strike the right tone, convey the essential information and take into account which phase of the sale the prospect is at.
+A good sales email must strike the right tone, convey the essential information and take into account where the prospect is in the buyer’s journey.
 Most importantly, it needs to get read.
-Although we may believe that they are compelling works of literature, our emails should, at the very least, invite a positive response.

 When I was younger, my emails explained everything, covered all the angles, and I tried to tweak my sentences into Pulitzer prose.
 I almost never got a response.
 Gradually, I learned to keep it short and to the point.
 But I was still spending too much time staring at a blank page, trying to write the best sales emails my clients had ever seen.

 “Recipients decide whether your emails are attention-worthy in 0 to 3 seconds.”

 Now I use a much more effective strategy – sales email templates.
 These are essentially copies of follow-up emails I have sent that worked.
-Over time, I have organized them, and instead of reinventing the wheel for every prospect, I simply tweak one of my templates for the situation at hand.
+Over time, I have organized them.
+So instead of reinventing the wheel for every prospect, I simply tweak one of my templates for the situation at hand.